avsakharov/hnn-duffing-oscillator/README.md

 # Hamiltonian Neural Network for the Duffing Oscillator

-This project explores the use of **Hamiltonian Neural Network** to learn and simulate the dynamics of the **Duffing oscillator** and compares their performance to baseline neural networks.
+This project explores the use of **Hamiltonian Neural Network** to learn and simulate the dynamics of the **Duffing oscillator** and compares their performance to baseline neural network.

 ## Overview